Home / Get involved /

 As an RCN member you can work with us to improve equality in the workplace, raise awareness, provide (and receive) support and celebrate diversity and promote equality of opportunity.

-RCN members from a diverse range of backgrounds have fed back to us just how hard we need to continue to work to challenge discrimination on all fronts.
-Our three-year project, Is that discrimination?, aims raise awareness of workplace discrimination, build the capacity of accredited representatives and work constructively with key employers to change workplace culture.
-Find out more about the project.
+RCN members from a range of diverse backgrounds have informed us just how hard we need to continue to work to challenge discrimination on all fronts.
+Our three-year campaign, Is that discrimination? aims to raise awareness of workplace discrimination, build the capacity of accredited representatives and work constructively with key employers to change workplace cultures.
+Find out more about the campaign.

 This RCN membership group acts as an influencing and lobbying agent to prompt lesbian, gay, bisexual and transgender (LGBT) equality within the RCN and the health care sector.
 The network has a formal business meeting at Congress each year and membership of the network enables additional access to the RCN's renowned political leadership programme.